Hydrodynamic limit of the multi-component slow boundary WASEP with collisions: Statement of Results

-\begin{obs} In the case in which $\theta<0$, one can use the same arguments as the ones in the proof of Theorem \ref{teorema:1}, but taking test functions in $C^1([0,T])\otimes C_c^{2}(D^d)$, that is, the functions of class $C^1$ in time, and of class $C^2$ and compactly supported in space.
-But also requiring that the weak solutions also satisfy the Dirichlet conditions, almost surely in time.
+\begin{remark} In the case $\theta<0$, one can use the same arguments as those in the proof of Theorem \ref{teorema:1}, but taking test functions in $C^{1,2}_c([0,T]\times D^d)$, that is, functions of class $C^1$ in time, and of class $C^2$ in space and compactly supported.
+Nevertheless, since the space of test functions is too small we need to ask from the notion of weak solution an additional point (3) which, for uniqueness, requires the solution to satisfy the Dirichlet conditions, almost surely in time.
 This can be done in a similar way as in \cite{Bernardin/Patricia}.
-The details are left to the reader. \end{obs}
+The details are left to the reader. \end{remark}

-To prove Theorem \ref{teorema:1}, we first prove a compactness result in Section \ref{sec:4}, more precisely, we prove the tightness of the sequence $(\mathbb{Q}_{N,\theta})_N$.
-We then prove in Section \ref{sec:5} that all the limit points of $(\mathbb{Q}_{N,\theta})_N$ are concentrated on measures that are absolutely continuous with respect to the Lebesgue measure, and whose Radon-Nikodym derivatives are weak solutions to \eqref{eq:1.6}.
+To prove Theorem \ref{teorema:1}, we first prove a compactness result in Section \ref{sec:4}, more precisely, we prove the tightness of the sequence $(\mathbb{Q}_{N,\theta})_{N\geq 1}$.
+We then prove in Section \ref{sec:5} that all the limit points of $(\mathbb{Q}_{N,\theta})_{N \geq 1}$ are concentrated on measures that are absolutely continuous with respect to the Lebesgue measure, and whose Radon-Nikodym derivatives are weak solutions to \eqref{eq:1.6}.
 To such an end we will require some auxiliary results that are given in Sections \ref{sec:6} and \ref{sec:7}.
-Finally, uniqueness of the weak solutions are obtained in Appendix \ref{appendix}, which in turn gives us the weak convergence and convergence in probability of $(\mathbb{Q}_{N,\theta})_N$ to $\mathbb{Q}^*_\theta$ as $ N \to \infty $, where the measure $\mathbb{Q}^*_\theta$ is a Dirac measure concentrated on $(\rho,\varrho)du$, and $(\rho,\varrho)$ is the unique weak solution to \eqref{eq:1.6}.
+Finally, uniqueness of the weak solutions are obtained in Appendix \ref{appendix}, which in turn gives us the weak convergence and convergence in probability of $(\mathbb{Q}_{N,\theta})_{N \geq 1}$ to $\mathbb{Q}^*_\theta$ as $ N \to \infty $, where the measure $\mathbb{Q}^*_\theta$ is a Dirac measure concentrated on $(\rho,\varrho)du$, and $(\rho,\varrho)$ is the unique weak solution to \eqref{eq:1.6}.